 How do you choose which bank fits your personal needs?
 While many people have had great interactions with their bank of choice, there are still others who swear that dealing with their financial institution is like pulling teeth.

 One of the most important things to identify when choosing a bank is what exactly you need from them.
 Is it low rates and fees you are looking for?
-Or perhaps top of the line customer service?
-Maybe you don’t ever want to step foot in a branch in which case you wonder which on-line bank is best for you?
+Or perhaps top-of-the-line customer service?
+Maybe you don’t ever want to step foot in a branch in which case you wonder which online bank is best for you?

 We’ve taken a look at the latest results in surveys and statistics for some of the nation’s largest banking institutions, and made it easy for you to choose which bank is best for you and which ones you may want to stay away from.
 We’ve broken these down by category as well, so you can be sure whatever you choose meets your personal needs.

 This bank, which works primarily with military personnel and their families, makes the top spot for overall customer service.
 USAA (@USAA) offers a full range of financial products and services including checking and savings accounts, credit cards, life insurance, and auto or renters insurance.
 Anyone can open a free USAA checking account.
 There are no monthly service fees, checks are free, and you get free unlimited fund transfers to any bank.
 USAA rebates $15 a month in ATM fees charged to your account by other banks for using their machines.
 There is also a mobile deposit option which allows you to deposit a check into your account by simply taking a photo of it.
 On top of all these great services they offer, USAA is well known for having the best customer service representatives, according to their account holders.